NObajtek/NObajtek/README.md

 👨‍💻 R language, Python

-🔭 machine learning & artificial intelligence in pharmaceutical sciences
+🔭 machine learning & artificial intelligence

+💊 pharmaceutical & medical sciences

 <!--
 **NObajtek/NObajtek** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.